Clinical Focus and Influences

 My Professional Background

 I trained as a psychotherapist at the Terapia Centre in London, specialising in integrative child and adolescent psychotherapy.
-Alongside my clinical work, I teach and supervise trainees in child and adolescent psychotherapy.
-My supervisory style is grounded in relational and creative methods, shaped by years of practice with young people and further informed by advanced training in group-analytic supervision at the Institute of Group Analysis in London.
+Alongside my clinical work, I teach and supervise trainees in child and adolescent psychotherapy, drawing on relational and creative methods and advanced training in group-analytic supervision at the Institute of Group Analysis in London.

 Before becoming a therapist, I completed a PhD in sociology at Warsaw University and the Graduate School for Social Research, followed by an MA in contemporary art theories at Goldsmiths, University of London.
-I went on to curate the literary programme at the Polish Cultural Institute in London for over a decade.
-These earlier academic and cultural experiences continue to inform my clinical sensibility — enriching my capacity to hold complexity, work symbolically, and attune to emotional nuance.
+I then curated the literary programme at the Polish Cultural Institute in London for over a decade.
+These earlier lives continue to shape how I work - the capacity to hold complexity, think symbolically, and attune to what is not yet in words.

 What to Expect

-The process usually begins with a brief, free phone call to discuss the concern, ask any initial questions, and consider practicalities.
-From there, we book an initial session to explore things in more depth — both in terms of therapeutic need and whether the fit feels right.
+The process begins with a brief phone call to discuss the concern and consider practicalities, followed by one or two initial sessions to explore therapeutic need and whether the fit feels right.

-For parents especially, it’s important to understand that therapeutic engagement takes time.
-A child or adolescent may take several sessions to begin to show signs of trust, expression, or connection — and withdrawing too early, just as something is beginning to take shape, can be psychologically disruptive.
-Therapy is not a quick fix; it is a process that requires consistency, containment, and care.
-When the adults around a young person can hold that frame, it significantly increases the chance of meaningful change.
+For parents especially: children and adolescents often take time to show signs of trust or connection, and withdrawing too early, just as something is beginning to take shape, can be disruptive.
+Therapy is not a quick fix.
+It is slow, steady work, and when the adults around a young person can hold that frame, it makes a meaningful difference.

-I'm a UKCP-registered Child and Adolescent psychotherapist with deep experience working alongside children, adolescents, young adults, and adults navigating emotional and relational challenges.
+I'm a UKCP-registered child and adolescent psychotherapist with significant experience working alongside children, adolescents, young adults, and adults facing emotional and relational challenges.

-In a world increasingly dominated by digital tools and quick-fix solutions, I offer something distinct: a space grounded in live, human presence.
-My work is deeply relational, developmentally attuned, and rooted in the body, with close attention to the unconscious.
-I aim to help clients settle their nervous systems, restore internal rhythm, and build emotional and relational resilience.
+In a world increasingly dominated by digital tools and quick-fix solutions, I offer something different: a space grounded in live, human presence.
+My work is relational, developmentally attuned, and rooted in the body - with close attention to the unconscious.
+The aim is to help clients settle, find their rhythm, and build resilience that lasts.

 How I Work

-I bring together an understanding of our inner emotional patterns (psychodynamic), how early relationships shape the way we connect now (attachment-based), and what our body tells us about our feelings (embodied).
+I bring together an understanding of our inner emotional patterns, how early relationships shape the way we connect now, and what the body carries that words don’t always reach.
 In practice, that means noticing the different parts within us, how they sometimes clash, and how they influence how we feel and behave day to day.

 Magda Raczyńska